 - To dry the decanter after cleaning it, use a microfiber cloth.
 Then either place it upside down to air-dry it or blow it dry with a hair drier.

 When you clean a wine decanter, stay away from dishwasher detergent.
 Even those that are fine for manually cleaning plates and cutlery are often too aggressive and impart unpleasant odors on your wine glassware.

-Better rely on simple cleaning agents that you can make from everyday household items.
+Better rely on simple cleaning agents you can make from everyday household items.

 How to Clean a Wine Decanter with Vinegar and Water

 Probably the most convenient way to clean a decanter is by rinsing it with vinegar because vinegar is a staple in every household.
 Both white wine vinegar and distilled vinegar are fine.
 They are relatively neutral in color and odor, so they will not impart unpleasant aromas on your decanter.

 This is how to clean the decanter: